Ricardod671/Ricardod671/README.md

 </p>
 <p>In this Project uses data from the <a href="https://www.bc-er.ca/data-reports/data-centre/" target="_blank" rel="nonererrer"> BC Energy Regulator</a> to create a structured database in PostgreSQL.
 The data was transformed and cleaned using Power Query, and an Exploratory Data Analysis (EDA) was conducted to extract insights related to oil production.

-You can explore the final visualizations here: <a href="https://public.tableau.com/app/profile/ricardo.f.lix.d.az.l.pez/viz/HistoricalOilProductioninBritishColumbia/Dashboard" target="_blank" rel="nonererrer">Historical Oil Production in British Columbia</a> and for a extra explanetion read my articule <a href="https://www.linkedin.com/pulse/exploratory-data-analysis-eda-oil-production-province-d%25C3%25ADaz-l%25C3%25B3pez-jgo4c/" target="_blank" rel="nonererrer">Linkedln</a>
+You can explore the final visualizations here: <a href="https://public.tableau.com/app/profile/ricardo.f.lix.d.az.l.pez/viz/HistoricalOilProductioninBritishColumbia/Dashboard" target="_blank" rel="nonererrer">Historical Oil Production in British Columbia</a> and for a extra explanation read my articule on <a href="https://www.linkedin.com/pulse/exploratory-data-analysis-eda-oil-production-province-d%25C3%25ADaz-l%25C3%25B3pez-jgo4c/" target="_blank" rel="nonererrer">Linkedln</a>

 </p>
 </div>